thaljef/Dist-Zilla-Plugin-Pinto-Add/README.md

 won't use.

-Before releasing, [Dist::Zilla::Plugin::Pinto::Add](http://search.cpan.org/perldoc?Dist::Zilla::Plugin::Pinto::Add) will check if the repository is available.
+Before releasing, [Dist::Zilla::Plugin::Pinto::Add](http://search.cpan.org/perldoc?Dist::Zilla::Plugin::Pinto::Add) will check if the repository is responding.
 If not, you'll be prompted whether to abort the rest of the release.

 # CONFIGURATION